Starwood Property Trust Inc. (STWD) Shares Down Despite Recent Market Volatility

-Starwood Property Trust Inc. (NYSE: STWD)’s stock price has decreased by -3.60 compared to its previous closing price of 18.91. however, the company has experienced a -7.27% decrease in its stock price over the last five trading days.
+Starwood Property Trust Inc. (NYSE: STWD)’s stock price has decreased by -1.43 compared to its previous closing price of 17.54. however, the company has experienced a -8.57% decrease in its stock price over the last five trading days.
+Barron’s reported on 12/05/22 that Starwood Limits Investor Redemptions From Real Estate Fund

 Is It Worth Investing in Starwood Property Trust Inc. (NYSE: STWD) Right Now?

-The price-to-earnings ratio for Starwood Property Trust Inc. (NYSE: STWD) is above average at 6.66x.
-The 36-month beta value for STWD is also noteworthy at 1.64.
-There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Starwood Property Trust Inc. (NYSE: STWD) has a higher price-to-earnings ratio of 6.31x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.64.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored

-The average price estimated by analysts for STWD is $23.14, which is $5.48 above than the current price.
-The public float for STWD is 293.93M, and at present, short sellers hold a 2.40% of that float.
-The average trading volume of STWD on March 13, 2023 was 2.56M shares.
+The average price point forecasted by analysts for Starwood Property Trust Inc. (STWD) is $23.00, which is $6.42 above the current market price.
+The public float for STWD is 293.93M, and currently, short sellers hold a 2.40% ratio of that float.
+The average trading volume of STWD on March 17, 2023 was 2.97M shares.

 STWD’s Market Performance

-STWD’s stock has seen a -7.27% decrease for the week, with a -11.38% drop in the past month and a -8.39% fall in the past quarter.
-The volatility ratio for the week is 4.15%, and the volatility levels for the past 30 days are at 2.65% for Starwood Property Trust Inc. The simple moving average for the last 20 days is -7.88% for STWD stock, with a simple moving average of -13.72% for the last 200 days.
+The stock of Starwood Property Trust Inc. (STWD) has seen a -8.57% decrease in the past week, with a -15.12% drop in the past month, and a -14.58% fall in the past quarter.
+The volatility ratio for the week is 4.50%, and the volatility levels for the past 30 days are at 2.99% for STWD.
+The simple moving average for the last 20 days is -10.60% for STWD stock, with a simple moving average of -17.76% for the last 200 days.

 Analysts’ Opinion of STWD